Short (finance): Physical shorting with borrowed securities

 To profit from a decrease in the price of a security, a short seller can borrow the security and sell it, expecting that it will be cheaper to repurchase in the future.
 When the seller decides that the time is right (or when the lender recalls the securities), the seller buys the same number of equivalent securities and returns them to the lender.
 The act of buying back the securities that were sold short is called covering the short, covering the position or simply covering.
 A short position can be covered at any time before the securities are due to be returned.
 Once the position is covered, the short seller is not affected by subsequent rises or falls in the price of the securities, for it already holds the securities that it will return to the lender.

 The process relies on the fact that the securities (or the other assets being sold short) are fungible.
-An investor therefore "borrows" securities in the same sense as one borrows cash, where the borrowed cash can be freely disposed of and different bank notes or coins can be returned to the lender.
-This can be contrasted with the sense in which one borrows a bicycle, where the same bicycle must be returned, not merely one that is the same model.
+An investor therefore "borrows" securities in the same sense as one borrows a $10 bill, where the legal ownership of the money is transferred to the borrower and it can be freely disposed of, and different bank notes or coins can be returned to the lender.
+This can be contrasted with the sense in which one borrows a bicycle, where the ownership of the bicycle does not change and the same bicycle must be returned, not merely one that is the same model.

 Because the price of a share is theoretically unlimited, the potential losses of a short-seller are also theoretically unlimited.